KevinDuarte/KevinDuarte.github.io/_pages/about.md

 ---

-I am a third-year PhD student in the [Center for Research in Computer Vision](https://www.crcv.ucf.edu) at the [University of Central Florida](https://www.ucf.edu).
+I am a fourth-year PhD student in the [Center for Research in Computer Vision](https://www.crcv.ucf.edu) at the [University of Central Florida](https://www.ucf.edu).
 My advisor is Dr. Mubarak Shah.
 I received my Bachelor's Degrees in Computer Science and Mathematics from the University of Central Florida in 2016.

 My research interests lie in the intersection of comptuer vision and deep learning.
-Specifically, my research focuses on applying capsule networks to various video related tasks like video action detection and video object segmentation.
+Specifically, my research focuses on applying capsule networks to various video related tasks like video action detection, video object segmentation, and text-based video segmentation.